stelzinga/MF/MGT_80.Tools.md

 3. Cannot contain any indicator brackets: (, ), [, ], {, }, |
 4. Can contain any other characters that are not the ones in  item 3. above e.g., #Hashtag, ##1, *italic*, /slashes\, **bold**, Stop!, Say: "This shall be done!", etc

-Note that *if* for esthetic or sorting reasons, it is preferable to start the name for an Objective with a number then this is permitted e.g., 01.Planning, 02.Organising, ...
+Note that *if* for aesthetic or sorting reasons, it is preferable to start the name for an Objective with a number then this is permitted e.g., 01.Planning, 02.Organising, ...

-Verbs are an indication of targeted Result, see [## SMART]:
+Verbs are an indication of *targeted Result*, see [## SMART]:
 - Assess: obtain a result and compare against expectations
 - Assist: somebody in execution of their Process
 - Attend: prepare + attend a meeting/event